Learn How To Read Sheet Music Through Easy And Fun Way

-Reading a sheet music isn’t difficult, even when you’re starting to learn, if you learn what I will tell you next, it will be enough to read them.
+Reading sheet music isn’t complex, even when you’re starting to learn; if you learn what I will tell you next, it will be enough to read them.

-In this pentagram we have to add the key Sol (G), that is in the second line, if we start counting from the last one, this means that the note Sol is the one that appears, once we know the name of the note, we can know the name of the others notes that are placed upon or between the spaces.
+In this pentagram, we have to add the critical Sol (G), which is in the second line; if we start counting from the last one, this means that the note Sol is the one that appears once we know the name of the note, we can know the name of the others notes that are placed upon or between the spaces.

-We don’t put only notes in the lines or spaces, learning how to read a sheet music involves knowing the notes which are represented with the additional lines above or below the pentagram, for example:
+We don’t put only notes in the lines or spaces; learning how to read sheet music involves knowing the notes which are represented with the additional lines above or below the pentagram, for example:

-Now that I explained you how to read sheet music, let’s do an exercise:
+Now that I explained to you how to read sheet music, let’s do an exercise:

-Look at the picture and try to say in high voice all the musical notes that appear below, if you write them in a paper, much better.
-When you have it, click the picture and then press play to see the answer.
+Look at the picture and try to say in a high voice all the musical notes that appear below; if you write them on paper, much better.
+When you have it, click the picture and press play to see the answer.